Canterbury Law Review

 The number of international contributors has increased significantly within the last five years.

-The review currently publishes two issues per year and has recently produced a number of themed editions focussing on current issues in New Zealand and the Pacific.
+The review has recently produced a number of themed editions focussing on current issues in New Zealand and the Pacific.

 Canterbury Law Review Archive